 The Taos Art School

-THE MISSIONS OF
+PAINTING THE MISSIONS OF NEW MEXICO

 This plein air painting class will spend time at each of these missions.
 The Missions of the West are compelling monuments built of Earth, Stone, Timbers, Sweat and Faith.

 Their sculptural walls and intimate details have inspired artists for many generations.
 Built of Adobe, and smoothed by centuries of the touch of human hands, they flow in undulating lines that are a delight to paint and photograph as they rise from the land like forms of nature, greeting the light.
 We car-pool to all sites and share a Dutch-lunch.
-Materials lists available, give us a call.

 MISSION SITES VISITED